 Q: Even though running was your primary goal, when it became evident that the diet was detrimental to running it still pulled you back in.
 Why do you think it still gripped you even when you knew it wasn’t the direction you wanted to go?
-Why do you think this is and what strategies really helped you to break the mindset?

 One word: Fear.